William Contreras Preview, Player Props: Brewers vs. Cardinals

-William Contreras -- with a slugging percentage of .538 in his past 10 games, including one home run -- will be in action for the Milwaukee Brewers against the St. Louis Cardinals, with Zack Thompson on the mound, on September 27 at 7:40 PM ET.
+On Thursday, William Contreras (.553 slugging percentage in past 10 games, including one home run) and the Milwaukee Brewers face the St. Louis Cardinals, whose starting pitcher will be Dakota Hudson.
+First pitch is at 4:10 PM ET.

-In his last appearance, he had two hits (going 2-for-4) against the Cardinals.
+In his last game, he went 1-for-3 with a double against the Cardinals.

 Sportsbook Promo Codes